oVirt/ovirt-site/source/release/4.4.0/index.md

 AAA_JAAS_ENABLE_DEBUG=true

- - [BZ 1691704](https://bugzilla.redhat.com/1691704) **[RFE] Ignition support for ovirt vms**

-   Feature:

-oVirt supports passing ignition configuration for any guest

-that supports it, like RHCOS or FCOS.

-Reason:

-The main driver for this is to make oVirt a platform provider for openshift 4.X, where nodes configuration lifecycle is being managed by an operator that serves ignition configurtaion.

-Result:

-A guest RHCOS/FCOS guest OS can be configured by passing ignition configuration using the UI or the API

  - [BZ 1595536](https://bugzilla.redhat.com/1595536) **[RFE] Support VMs with VNC console on a FIPS enabled hypervisor**

    When a host is running in FIPS mode, VNC must use SASL authorization instead of regular passwords because of a weak algorithm inherent to the VNC protocol.
 The current release facilitates using SASL by providing an Ansible role, ovirt-host-setup-vnc-sasl, you can run manually on FIPS-enabled hosts.
 This role does the following: